 3. Give yourself grace

 As much as we know most material things don't matter, it can be hard to remember this sometimes.
 For example, maybe while you're decluttering you find a dress you really love that you wore to a wedding a few years ago, but it doesn't fit you anymore.
 Trying to say goodbye to it may be difficult for you, and that's OK.
 So make sure you're in the right mental space when you're decluttering, because if you're not, it might be better to save it for another day.
-When you're in a good mindset, it will bring you joy to know you're donating that dress to someone who will get the same happiness out of it that you once did.
+When you're in a good mindset, it will bring you joy to know you're donating that dress to someone who will get the same happiness out of it that you once did

 4. Find a decluttering buddy

-5. Donate your items to mindfully
+5. Donate your items mindfully

 Decluttering doesn't mean you're throwing everything away.
 While some things will inevitably end up in the trash or recycling bin, your decluttering efforts will likely feel a lot more purposeful if you research places to donate and feel like your items are getting a great second home.
 Goodwill and The Salvation Army are reliable organizations for donations, but you can always research the best places to donate in your area.